theupdateframework/taps/candidate-succinct-delegation-tap.md

-TUF delegating metadata contains the keyid and path for each delegation, so when a single metadata file delegates to many others the delegating metadata’s size increases proportional to the number of delegations.
+TUF delegating metadata contains the keyid and path for each delegation, so when a single metadata file delegates to many others the delegating metadata’s size increases proportionally to the number of delegations.
 Clients must download this large delegating metadata file when they update any target it delegates to, therefore large delegating metadata increases the client’s metadata overhead.
 To reduce the metadata overhead for targets metadata that contains many delegations, TUF supports hashed bin delegations.
-Hashed bin delegations use targets files that delegate to ‘bin’ roles that delegate to the actual targets.
+Hashed bin delegations use a targets role that delegates to ‘bin’ roles, which sign metadata for the actual targets in the bin.
 Targets are distributed to bins using the hash of the target filename.
 Using hashed bin delegations, the delegating metadata only delegates to the bins, and so contain less data.
 Thus, hashed bin delegations reduce the client’s metadata